UNIST-LOFT/llm-server/README.md

 # LLM-Server
-A server to run and use local and commercial LLM easier.
+A Python Flask server to run and use local and commercial LLM easier.

 ## Supported Models